MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/preview-ltsc2024/install-ltsc-preview.md

 If you don’t specify the product key in the configuration.xml file, you can enter the product key manually by opening an Office app, such as Word, and going to **File** > **Account** > **Change Product Key**.

+> [!NOTE]
-Activation might not occur right away.
-In some cases, activation might take up to 24 hours for activation to occur.
-There is a grace period of three days for activation.
+> Activation might not occur right away.
+In some cases, it might take up to 24 hours for activation to occur.
+There's a grace period of three days for activation.

 ### Use MAK to activate